CarlosNZ/json-edit-react/README.md

  - fine-grained control over which elements can be edited, deleted, or added to
  - customisable UI, through simple, pre-defined [themes](#themes), or specific CSS overrides
  - self-contained — rendered with plain HTML/CSS, so no dependance on external UI libraries
+ - provide your own [custom component](#custom-nodes) to integrate specialised UI for certain data.

 **[Explore the Demo](https://carlosnz.github.io/json-edit-react/)**